 Water your bed deeply on a regular basis.
 Aim for an inch of water one to two times a week as your carrots are getting established.
 When your carrot greens are about 3” high, thin your plants so that the mature vegetables will be spaced about 2-3” apart.
 After thinning, apply mulch around your plants to keep the soil evenly moist.

 The days to maturity date on your packets will help you know when your carrots will be ready, though temperature swings can sometimes extend this.
+Bear in mind that shorter-rooted varieties typically mature a little faster than longer-rooted ones.
 Many carrot varieties will develop lovely dark green foliage when they are ready to eat.

 Tips for Success:

-Avoid breaking carrots by gently loosening the soil around them with a garden fork.
+- Avoid breaking carrots when harvesting by gently loosening the soil around them with a garden fork.

-Roots that come out hairy are a very common problem as well, and surprisingly is a sign that your soil is too fertile.
-Avoid hairy roots by not applying fertilizer with a high-nitrogen level.
+- Roots that come out hairy are a very common problem as well, and surprisingly this is a sign that your soil is too fertile.
+Avoid hairy roots by not applying fertilizer with a high nitrogen level.
 While carrots do need some nitrogen, if you need to feed during the growing season, use a fertilizer with a larger second and third number.
 For example, 2-5-5 or 0-10-10.

 Pests to Watch For: